Mumble-SRL/MBurgerSwift/Readme.md

 # Serialization

-All the model objects implement the `NSCoding` and `NSSecureCoding` protocol so you can serialize and deserialize them without having to implement it.
+All the object models implement the `Codable` protocol so you can serialize and deserialize them without having to implement it.
 Below the list of objects that implement those protocols

 * `MBProject`
 * `MBBlock`